khiemtong/FSharpening/FSharpening/currying-partial-app-demo.md

-* Hi everyone.
-I'm Khiem, I'm an engineer a real estate startup called Homesnap and co-organizer along with Riccardo and Jason.

 * Today I'm going to talk about currying and partial application.
 * To do this, I'm going to just walk through a F# script file with examples.
 * So let's jump right into it.